dat3Cph/material/docs/rest_intro/exercises/hotel_api.md

 In above api, if no request json is specified, then the request body should be empty.

+NB!
+Use an http file to test the endpoints.

-## Part 3 Error handling
+## Part 4 Error handling

 - Implement app.error() to handle:
   - 404 Not Found (used for both missing resources and missing routes)
 - Implement app.exception() to handle:
   - IllegalStateException: When posting or updating a hotel or room with incorrect json representation.

-## Part 4: (Optional) logging
+## Part 5: (Optional) logging

-See small tutorial here: <https://mkyong.com/logging/slf4j-logback-tutorial/> and see how I have implemented it in the javalindemo project on [github](https://github.com/HartmannDemoCode/javalindemo/blob/main/src/main/java/dk/cphbusiness/rest/P06LoggingDemo.java).
+Use our small tutorial from yesterday and use LogBack to log requests, responses, and exceptions.

 - Implement logging for all requests and responses
 - Include the following information in the log: